smothers/meteor-webpack/README.md

 To try different examples or setup a new project, you can use the [kickstart projects](https://github.com/thereactivestack/kickstart).

 # How does it work?
+Webpack is configured by using a webpack.conf.js file.
+One on the server and one on the client.

+It looks for the entry file and build the entire application following the import (ES6 modules) / require (CommonJS).

-Every JavaScript files (.js) and CSS import files (.import.css) are ignored.
+The JavaScript files (.js) and CSS import files (.import.css) are not automatically included.

-It looks for the `webpack.conf.js` file on the server and on the client.
-The config file will be adapted depending if you are in development (add hot module replacement) or production mode (optimize the code) and build it on memory.
-Then, it sends the result to Meteor and continue the build process.
+In development mode, it will add to your configuration what is needed to make hot module replacement (HMR) work.

+In production mode, it will add the best optimization config and include the source map.

 Here is an example of a webpack.conf.js: